 All incoming freshmen and transfer students will be assigned an advisor with the College of Arts and Sciences when they begin taking courses.

-Communicative disorders advisors will be assigned by the department each semester as students reach sophomore standing.
+Communicative Disorders advisors will be assigned by the department each semester as students reach sophomore standing.
 We will contact you via your @crimson.ua.edu email account with information about who your academic advisor will be.
 We send out a department email to inform you of when formal advising will begin and how to sign up for an appointment time.

 Advising Worksheet

 We are using a DocuSign form to electronically complete and sign your advising worksheet.
-Please use the link below to fill in your course plan and sign to send to your assigned CD advisor.
+Below are a few resources that will help you prepare to complete your advising worksheet.

 DocuSign CD Advising Worksheet